quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part65_13.4_Rigid_Body.md

 ---

 #### Time Stepping and Constant Time Delta
-Background context explaining the importance of time stepping and a constant time delta \( \Delta t \) in game physics simulations.
+Background context explaining the importance of time stepping and a constant time delta $\Delta t$ in game physics simulations.
 This ensures consistency across frames.
-:p What is the role of time stepping with a constant time delta \( \Delta t \)?
+:p What is the role of time stepping with a constant time delta $\Delta t$?
 ??x
-Time stepping with a constant time delta \( \Delta t \) is crucial for maintaining consistency and predictability in game physics simulations.
+Time stepping with a constant time delta $\Delta t$ is crucial for maintaining consistency and predictability in game physics simulations.

 In numerical integration, such as using the explicit Euler method, we solve differential equations at discrete intervals.
 The duration of each interval (time step) is typically kept constant to ensure that all calculations are performed under the same conditions across different frames.

-A constant time delta \( \Delta t \) helps:
+A constant time delta $\Delta t$ helps:
 - Maintain a consistent simulation speed regardless of the underlying hardware or rendering frame rate.
 - Ensure accurate and stable physics behavior, as small changes in position and velocity can accumulate over multiple steps if the time step is not constant.

-C/Java pseudocode for managing time stepping with constant \( \Delta t \):
+C/Java pseudocode for managing time stepping with constant $\Delta t$:
 ```java
 // Pseudocode for setting up a simulation loop with constant deltaTime
 void setupSimulationLoop(double frameRate) {